SnapshotGames/dmb_clips/README.md

 Objectives
 ----
+Easy creation of tiny cutscenes (clips) with animated actors, cameras and path following/steering.
+* Easy animation sequencing for multiple actors.
+* Easy animation crossfades.
+* Easy follow paths while playing animations.
+* Easy camera paths and cuts using splines and keys.

 Work both in Play and Edit modes.
 Edit samples and paths while playing the clip.
-Easy animation sequencing for multiple actors.
-Easy animation crossfades.
-Easy follow paths while playing animations.
-Easy camera paths and cuts.
-Minimal interface directly in Scene window.
+Minimal tool interface directly inside the Scene Window.
-Generate human readable prefabs.
+Use only human readable data structures, leading to readable prefabs.
 No Custom Property Drawers and Editors.
 Simple tool setup.
 Simple playback embedding in games.